 Maryland Traffic Safety Specialist ProgramAbout the Program: Bbr> Welcome to the Maryland Traffic Safety Specialist (TSS) Program.
 The TSS program is a statewide recognition of police officers who have attained distinctive levels of experience, training and proficiency in Highway Safety and Traffic Enforcement methods and procedures.
-The TSS Designation is awarded by the Maryland Police and Correctional Training Commissions (MPCTC), and the program is open to all police officers, deputy sheriffs and state troopers from all Maryland Law Enforcement agencies and to certain Federal law enforcement officers (see TSS Program Reference Manual V. 4.3 for details).
+The TSS Designation is awarded by the Maryland Police and Correctional Training Commissions (MPCTC), and the program is open to all police officers, deputy sheriffs and state troopers from all Maryland Law Enforcement agencies and to certain Federal law enforcement officers (see TSS Program Reference Manual V. 8.1 for details).
 The TSS Program is funded through a grant by the Maryland Highway Safety Office, as part of Maryland's Strategic Highway Safety Plan, and is a collaborative effort of the Maryland Sheriff's Association, the Maryland Chiefs of Police Association, the Maryland Highway Safety Office, and the MPCTC.
-The Program is managed by the staff of the Leadership Development Institute, MPCTC.
+The Program is managed by the MPCTC.

 TSS Designations are awarded at three levels: TSS-I, TSS-II, and TSS-III.
 Each of the levels requires mandated experience and training as well as varying amounts of "elective points" which can be earned through documentation of successfully completed traffic safety-related courses, post-secondary education, military service, and documentation of certain traffic safety awards.
 Achieving the higher Designations requires additional training, job performance, and the development of skills and proficiency as a traffic enforcement officer.
 Level II and III Designations also require the submission of a traffic safety project paper that must be approved by the TSS Executive Committee.

-Program Information and TSS Requirements
+Program Information and TSS Requirements:

-Enrolling in TSS
+Enrolling in TSS: